Rent is falling in America for the first time in years - KESQ

 “For renters who maybe have stayed put over the past couple of years and haven’t moved, they might not be at the market rent level,” Hale said in a follow-up interview with CNN.
 “If they were to move this year, even though market rents are declining, they may see a higher rent payment.”

 The West and the South recorded year-over-year rent declines in May of 3% and 0.7%, respectively, whereas the Midwest and Northeast are still seeing rents climb higher, according to the report.
-For the Midwest, that’s likely because those cities remain largely affordable and are experiencing low unemployment, and strong labor market in the Northeast is likely increasing demand for rentals, Hale said.
+For the Midwest, that’s likely because cities in those areas remain largely affordable and are experiencing low unemployment.
+A strong labor market in the Northeast is also likely increasing demand for rentals, Hale said.

 Rents are expected to continue to soften through the remainder of this year and into next year, Hale said.
 Helping those declines will be an expected surge in supply, Hale said, noting the historic levels of multifamily construction activity currently underway.